Lifestyle

 "The tick bites are central to this.
 They perpetuate the allergy," he said.

-She was never a big meat eater, but one day in January 2020 she had a hamburger and then a big, fatty steak the following evening.
-Six hours after dinner, she woke up nauseated, then suffered terrible spells of vomiting, diarrhea and dizziness.
-She passed out three times.
+Then in January 2020, she had a hamburger one day and a large, fatty steak the following evening.
+Six hours after dinner she woke up nauseated, then spent hours dealing with vomiting, diarrhea and dizziness, passing out three times.

-She was diagnosed with alpha-gal syndrome shortly after that and was told to avoid ticks and to stop eating red meat and dairy products.
-There have been no allergic reactions since.
+She was diagnosed with alpha-gal syndrome shortly after and told to avoid ticks and stop eating red meat and dairy.
+Since making those changes, she hasn't had a reaction.

 "I feel very lucky, really, that this has worked out for me," she said.
 "Not all doctors are knowledgeable about this."